Chapter 10 : Thank You

 ‘Hermione!
 Look at me,’ Harry demanded, pulling me out of my thoughts again and forcing me to look in his direction.

-I lifted my head to look at him, my eyes not quite able to meet his and tried to give him a smile to show him that I was fine, but apparently I didn’t quite manage to pull it off as effectively as I would have liked, as Harry’s green eyes once again filled with concern, before he gently took my hand and led me over to the comfy seats in front of the fire, sitting me down and watching me carefully.
+I lifted my head to look at him, my eyes not quite able to meet his and tried to give him a smile to show him that I was fine, but apparently I didn’t quite manage to pull it off as effectively as I would have liked, as Harry’s eyebrows crossed again in concern before he gently took my hand and led me over to the comfy seats in front of the fire, sitting me down and watching me carefully.

 He continued to watch me for a minute or so, staying silent but the concern never leaving his face.